Commands¶

 $ runway dismantle --tag tag1 --tag tag2

-Only outputs env_vars defined in deployments, not modules.
+NOTE: Only outputs "env_vars" defined in deployments, not modules.

 --debug Supply once to display Runway debug logs.